DragonBlame/tpf-dragons-edition/BUGS.md

 ## Report requirements

-*   Confirmation that you haven't modified the add-on;
+*   Confirmation that you haven't modified the modpack;

->   If something even hints some kind of addition, you will be asked for **YOUR** *modlist.txt* and *loadorder.txt* (Navigate to your mod organizer folder,
-    open *profiles* folder, then to the profile with problem) (don't copy those directly to report as text, load as a file).

-*   Version of the add-on;
+*   Version of the fork;

->   Can be found on the first separator in MO2.
+>   Can be found on the first separator inside the mod organizer.

 *   Screenshot or video of the problem if appliable;

->   Copy and paste in the report or just use any kind of picture/video sharing service (when the problem is seeable, open the console (`~` key) and press on the
-    problem to see maybe the console gives more information on the source of the issue, then take the screenshot).
+>   When the problem is seeable, open the console (`~` key) and press on the problem to see maybe the console gives more information on the source of the issue.
+    Then copy and paste in the report or just use any kind of picture/video sharing service.

 *   Description of the problem (what, when, where);

-*   How to repeat the issue;
+*   How to repeat the issue.

 >   Remember that Skyrim is Skyrim, so if the issue can’t be repeated at least 3 times, I won’t be able to help.

+---

 ## Example of the Bug Report